 Travel beyond the main tourist routes in smaller vehicles (3 guests per car all with a window seat).

 Travel is not ‘off road’ but these vehicles allow for greater contact with local people and easier access whilst still travelling with a small Jules Verne group through dramatic passes and mountain scenery.

 Heritage properties are full of charm and interest but rarely have lifts and rooms can vary in size and décor.

 Established in 1903 as one of the first hotels of Delhi and recognized as a Heritage Hotel in 1994.
 Its architecture is the most glorious illustration of old-world European charm with its colonial impressions.
 Restaurants, bar, pool, gym and WiFi (free).
 55 air-conditioned rooms with hairdryer, mini-bar, safe, tea/coffee making facilities and TV.

-A heritage hotel located right on the banks of the holy River Ganges steeped in rich history and traditions.
-Restaurant, rooftop cafe, spa and WiFi (free).
+A heritage hotel steeped in rich history and traditions, located right on the banks of the holy River Ganges a 5-minute walk from the sacred Brahma Kund Ghat.
+Restaurant, spa and WiFi (free).
 Air-conditioned rooms with private facilities, safe, tea/coffee making facilities and satellite TV.

 A heritage hotel built in Gothic architecture located in the beautiful Gharwal Hills and at the Liberty end of Mall Road.
 Restaurant, bar and WiFi (free).
 50 air-conditioned mountain view rooms with private facilities, hairdryer, safe, mini-bar, TV and tea/coffee making facilities.

 A 5-star hotel with sophisticated architecture and interiors.
 Restaurants, bar, gym, spa, pool and WiFi (free).
 149 air-conditioned rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

 Located on the Shimla Mall Road, Clarkes Hotel is an oasis of calm on the bustling promenade and within walking distance of many attractions.
 This Heritage hotel is one of the oldest hotels in Shimla, known for its architecture dating from the colonial era.
 Restaurant, bar, WiFi (free) and 32 air-conditioned rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

 This boutique hotel has a unique location with the Himalayas as its backdrop in Karjan village.
 Restaurant, spa and WiFi (free).
 15 air-conditioned rooms with private facilities, hairdryer, safe, mini-bar, TV and tea/coffee making facilities.